 If ExpressVPN is connected or trying to connect and you are having problems accessing your printer or shared folders in your local area network (LAN), it might be because Network Lock is enabled.

-Network Lock is a feature in ExpressVPN for Windows and Mac built to protect your internet privacy.
+Network Lock is a feature in ExpressVPN for Windows, Mac, and Linux built to protect your internet privacy.
 It is ExpressVPN’s internet kill switch.
 For more information, see the guide on Network Lock.